nathanllww/slivka-irv/README.md

 # Slivka Instant Runoff Voting

-This repo contains the logic for Instant Runoff Voting on Wildcat Connection, to be used by Slivka Executive Committee Elections.
+This repo contains the logic for Instant Runoff Voting on Wildcat Connection, designed for Slivka Executive Committee Elections, but distributed with the MIT license so any organization may use it.

 [Instant Runoff Voting Wikipedia](https://en.wikipedia.org/wiki/Instant-runoff_voting)